Cumulocity-IoT/cumulocity-iot-template/README.md

 # Overview

-This repository contains an awesome component for Cumulocity IoT!!
+This repository contains an awesome component for Cumulocity!!

 Check out the cool picture of an architecture / screenshot of the component ;-)